brendansparrow/tao/src/index.md

 be a pattern for the world.<br />
 If you are a pattern for the world,<br />
 the Tao will be strong inside you<br />
-and there will be nothing you can't do.<br />
+and there will be nothing you can&rsquo;t do.<br />
 Know the personal,<br />
 yet keep to the impersonal:<br />
 accept the world as it is.<br />